Updated – Originally published May 24, 2023

 My AI

-Released in February, 2023, My AI allows users to converse with their own personal AI, who can answer questions and offer advice.
+Snapchat’s newest feature is a chatbot powered by ChatGPT, called My AI.
+Released in February 2023, My AI allows users to converse with their own personal AI, which can answer questions and offer advice.

-Risks of Snapchat
+7 Risks of Snapchat

-Cyberbullying
+1. Cyberbullying

 Cyberbullying is bullying that takes place over digital devices.
 It includes sending, posting, or sharing harmful or mean content about someone else.
 In a survey administered by the CDC, 15.7% of high schoolers said they experienced cyberbullying in the past 12 months.

 Unfortunately, we can’t always protect our children from the actions of others.
-Inappropriate content is found on Snapchat’s discover section—a newsfeed with publicly shared content— as well as shared in-between friends.
+Inappropriate content is found on Snapchat’s Discover section — a newsfeed with publicly shared content— as well as shared in-between friends.

 While it’s true that Snaps disappear, anyone receiving a Snap can take a screenshot and save the image.
-The image can then be spread around, or even used for sextortion.
+The image can then be spread around or even used for sextortion.

 59% of Snapchat users have received unsolicited nudes on Snapchat.

-Location sharing: Snap Map
+3. Location Sharing: Snap Map

 Snap Map allows kids to find their friends easily and to know exactly where to meet.
 But sharing their location with their entire friend list can be dangerous.